 Betting Sites Licensed in Gibraltar

-All of the above sites have licenses in Gibraltar.
+All of the above online betting sites have licenses in Gibraltar.
 If you’ve done any browsing around here at OnlineBettingSites.com, you may have noticed that I constantly recommend these betting sites to readers.
-Companies with gaming licenses in Gibraltar tend to be pretty rock-solid places to gamble because Gibraltar doesn’t just hand out licenses to anyone who asks nicely.
+Companies with Gibraltar online gambling licenses tend to be pretty rock-solid places to bet online because Gibraltar doesn’t just hand out licenses to anyone who asks nicely.

-Plus, these are just high quality places to gamble.
+Plus, these are just high quality places to gamble online.
 Most of the names you see above were founded well before the internet was even a thing.
-Places like BetVictor (formerly Victor Chandler) were originally founded as real-world bookmakers in the UK.
+Places like BetVictor were originally founded as real-world bookmakers in the UK.
 They still have physical betting shops to this day and have maintained clean reputations over all those years.

 Gibraltar Gambling Laws and Licenses